Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Weighted random complexes

-{ \it Proof.} Let $I := \cup_{j = 1}^{m} (a_{2j-1}, a_{2j}] \subseteq \mathbb{R}$ be an arbitrary but fixed finite disjoint union of intervals.
-Since $\PoiP$ is simple and does not contain atoms, as per Lemma~\ref{lem:KallenbergResult}, it suffices to establish the following two statements to prove weak convergence of the point process $\PoiF$ :
+\begin{proof} Let $I := \cup_{j = 1}^{m} (a_{2j-1}, a_{2j}] \subseteq \mathbb{R}$ be an arbitrary but fixed union of finite number of disjoint intervals.
+Since $\PoiP$ is simple and does not contain atoms, as per Lemma~\ref{lem:KallenbergResult}, it suffices to prove the following two statements in order to prove weak convergence of the point process $\PoiF$ :